AccelerateNetworks/PagingServer/README.rst

   This should print a potentially-long list of "playback devices" (PJSUA terminology) that can be used for output there, as shown above.

-  JACK default output (as created by e.g. ``-d dummy`` option to jackd) in the example list above is called "system" - same as in JACK, and should be matched by default.
+  "aplay -L" command can also be used to match that with ALSA outputs.

+  "pulse" is what you likely want there, if "default" is not using pulseaudio.

-  If any other JACK-input/PortAudio-output should be used, it can be specified either as numeric id (number in square brackets on the left) or regexp (python style) to match against name in the list.
+  PortAudio-output should be specified either as numeric id (number in square brackets on the left) or regexp (python style) to match against name in the list via ``pjsua-device`` option.

-  To avoid having any confusing non-JACK ports there, PortAudio can be compiled with only JACK as a backend.
+  To avoid having any confusing non-ALSA (incl. pulse-alsa emulation) ports there, PortAudio can be compiled with only ALSA as a backend.

   ``pjsua-conf-port`` option can be used to match one of the "conference ports" from ``paging --dump-pjsua-conf-ports`` command output in the same fashion, if